ymyzk/lambda-dti/README.md

 - Garcia and Cimini's type inference algorithm;
 - a cast-inserting translator from the ITGL to the blame calculus;
 - an evaluator of the blame calculus with dynamic type inference; and
-- some extensions to the ITGL.
+- some extensions (recursion, operators, and libraries) to the ITGL.

-This is an artifact of "Dynamic Type Inference for Gradual Hindley-Milner Typing" in POPL 2019.
+This is the artifact of "Dynamic Type Inference for Gradual Hindley-Milner Typing" in POPL 2019.

 ## How to use the artifact
 Please see [HOW_TO_USE_ARTIFACT.md](HOW_TO_USE_ARTIFACT.md).